Credit repair: What it is and how it works

 8. Regularly monitor your credit

-Monitoring credit reports and scores can be a simple but important part of credit repair.
+Credit monitoring can be a simple but important part of credit repair.
 Doing so can help you track your progress.
 It can also help you spot errors or unauthorized activity that may be hurting your credit.

 One way to stay on top of your credit is with CreditWise from Capital One.
 With CreditWise, you can access your TransUnion® credit report and VantageScore® 3.0 credit score as often as you like without hurting your score.
-The best part is, you don’t need to be a Capital One cardholder to use CreditWise.
+The best part is you don’t need to be a Capital One cardholder to use CreditWise.
 It’s free for everyone.
-Plus, the built-in CreditWise Simulator can help you see the possible effects of your financial choices, like paying off a credit card or taking out a personal loan.
+Plus, the built-in CreditWise Simulator can help you see the possible effects of several financial choices, like paying off a credit card or taking out a personal loan.

-Are credit repair companies legit?
+Do credit repair companies work?

 If you’re working to rebuild your credit, you may find legitimate companies that exist to help.
 They can offer credit counseling or help you dispute errors on your credit reports.
 But not all credit repair companies are reputable.